NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 And vice-versa.

-A stateless class definition is ill-formed if the class is not empty (per the expanded rules for empty classes).
+A stateless class definition is ill-formed if the class is not a PST.
+However, a stateless class definition is also il-formed if it has any subobjects that are not themselves of stateless types.

-The size of a stateless class is not modified by being stateless.
-Therefore, the size of a stateless class shall be no different from the size of any other empty class.
+The size of a stateless class is not affected by being stateless.
+Therefore, the size of a stateless class shall be no different from the size of any other PST class.

 The statelessness of a type can be conditional, just like subobjects:

 	template<typename T>
-	stateless(is_empty_v<T>) struct Foo : public T {};
+	stateless(is_stateless_v<T>) struct Foo : public T {};

-Here, `Foo` may or may not be stateless, depending on whether `T` is empty.
+Here, `Foo` may or may not be stateless, depending on whether `T` is a stateless type.
 If the constant expression evaluates to `false`, then the class is not stateless.

 To make certain conditions easier, there will be the `stateless(auto)` syntax.
-When applied to a class declaration, `stateless(auto)` will cause the class to be stateless if the class is empty.
-If the class is not empty, then the class will not be stateless.
+When applied to a class declaration, `stateless(auto)` will cause the class to be stateless if all of the subobjects are of stateless types.

 When a stateless class is used to create an object in a way that cannot have `stateless` applied to it, then the code behaves just as it would if the class did not have the `stateless` keyword.
-Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of empty classes.
-You can declare an automatic variable of a stateless type, and it will behave as any empty class (note: implementations may optimize such objects to take up no stack space if possible, but they are not required to do so).
+Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of PST classes.
+You can declare an automatic or global variable of a stateless type, and it will behave as any PST class (note: implementations are free to optimize such objects to take up no stack space if possible, but they are not required to do so).

 However, when a stateless class is used to declare a direct subobject of another type, that subobject will be implicitly stateless.
 It is perfectly valid to explicitly specify `stateless` on a member/base class of a stateless type as well.
 If the conditions on the two `stateless` properties do not agree (one resolves to true and the other false), then the program is il-formed.[^1]

+Stateless subobjects created through stateless classes are exempt from the [unique identity rule](#unique_rule).

 Declaring an array of a stateless type as an NSDM is forbidden.
 Stateless types may not be used as members of a union.

-The standard library does not need to have a traits class to detect if a type is stateless.
-A type with such a declaration can be used in any way that any type can, so `is_empty` is sufficient.
+The standard library will need a traits class to detect if a type is stateless, since being `stateless` does have other properties.

-### Stateless anonymous types
+## Stateless anonymous types

 Statelessness can be applied to anonymous types as well: